System Design Space

 Chaos experiment lifecycle

-The interactive diagram below uses the same Read/Write Path style: one path for experiment design and one path for production execution.
+The interactive diagram below separates experiment design from production execution.

-Interactive lifecycle of preparing and running a chaos experiment.
+Interactive lifecycle for designing and safely running a chaos experiment.

 1